JoGorska/hackathon_team_4/README.md

 #1 Register to the website by using your email address and choosing a password to gain access.

-#2 Log-in everyday with your user-name and password and select how you are feeling.
+#2 Log-in everyday with your user-name and password and record how you are feeling.

 #3 Navigate to the relevant page to get tips on how you are feeling.

-#3 Get tips on the mood you are
+#3 Get tips on the mood you are feeling today or other moods you might be feeling.

-#4
+#4 Get information on sleep and tips for better sleeping.

+#5 Get information on a sleep technique to help you sleep.

+#6 Navigate back to the home page to choose another emotion.

+#7 Get information if you are bored and tips on what to do if you are bored.

+#8 Play a game if you are bored.

+#9 Get information on happiness and tips on keeping yourself happy.

+#10 Get information on stress and tips on how to manage that stress for work, exams or everyday life.

+#11 Take a breather and breathe with the timing of the lungs to help manage stress.

+#12 Check your mood history.

+#13 Navigate back to the homepage easily.

+#14 Log-out easily.

 ### Wireframes